Introducing features and useful functions you should know when considering using Alibaba Cloud ApsaraDB for POLARDB

 update test set column=unix_timestamp();

-To avoid this, a common practice is
+To avoid this, a common practice in Aurora

-manually fail over that node to promote it to a write node, thereby
+manually failover that node to promote it to a write node, thereby

 minimizing downtime.

-I think PolarDB is definitely faster.
+PolarDB is definitely faster.

 It looks like you could choose to tolerate downtime of around 10 seconds!